top of page

 Mr. Tyler Neethling, bible teacher at Judah Christian School

 It’s safe to say that Mr. Neethling is loving his new job.
 But Mr. Neethling does not take teaching the Bible lightly.
 It’s what sets Judah apart from the typical high school.
 He makes the point, “If we are truly going to live out our mission statement of being Christ-centered and academically excellent, what we have to do here is center around Christ for the students’ entire day.
 To some this might be all they have, and that’s a big responsibility.”
 Mr. Neethling says he is in constant prayer for our school and the student body: “I wake up early and pray during coffee.
 I don’t listen to anything in my car, so I pray on my way to and from work.
 I pray at night as I fall asleep.
 I pray for the students by name and class and the needs that I see that they have.
 I continue to believe that the Holy Spirit permeates the room and continues to move and live in their reality.”
 Mr. Neethling understands that Bible is not just another class here at Judah.
 It’s the very cornerstone of how we are to follow Jesus with our lives.
 Mr. Neethling’s plan moving forward is pretty simple: make Jesus real to the student body.
 He says, “I want kids to get into the Word and do something with it other than fill in the blank.
 Hopefully, that gives the Word some legitimacy.
 I want the big ideas to become specific and practical.
 If I don’t help them understand how this affects them, it just becomes more questions in a workbook.”
 Mr. Neethling knows what Judah is and wants to give back.
 He credits this school with making him into the man of God that he has become.
-He is experienced with the culture of Judah, but most importantly the gospel.
+He is experienced with the culture of Judah, but most importantly with the gospel.
 He wants to impact the students’ lives and has a passion for making the gospel real to every Judah student.
 There is a very bright future ahead with Mr. Neethling as Judah Christian School’s high school Bible teacher.

 —Keaton Welch, class of ’25

-325 views
+353 views

 Recent Posts